asger-weirsoee/sway-smart-workspaces/README.md

 You should have

-    include $HOME/agw/.config/sway/output/*
+    include $HOME/.config/sway/outputs/*

 Now reload you sway configuration and you are good to go.

 Future work
 ===========

-Here a few ideas on how to improve pi3-smart-workspace could be improved in the future.
+Here a few ideas on how to improve sway-smart-workspace could be improved in the future.
 If anyone wants to submit a pr that solves one of the problems stated below feel free to do so :)

 -   Automatically yeet the default sway configuration of the worksapaces so that a more smooth install can happen
 -   Never install something with pip in the global sence is kinda a bummer here, so an aur package would probably be good.